suchitd11/netflix-landing-page/README.md

-# Netflix-clone
+# Netflix-landing-page
-Clone website made using only HTML and CSS.
+Landing page made using only HTML and CSS.